 - 7th May 2020 – Offers of pupillage will be made.

 We operate a mini-pupillage scheme.
 This is intended for people who are in their final year at, or have already graduated from, university, and who are interested in our areas of legal practice.
-For details, please click here.
+For details, please see our Mini-pupillage page.

-In some cases we offer special pupillage or hosting arrangements.
-For details click here.
+In some cases we offer special pupillages.
+For details see our special pupillages page.